 Examples of cooperation between the industry and ICOS can be found in all domains.
 The ATC metrology lab has built collaborations with industrial companies to test emerging technologies.
 Innovative ICOS ATC software is used by ICOS Principal Investigators for quality control and for station network management systems.
-The ETC and Carbon Portal cooperated with private companies in the development of a specific logger for the automatic data-submission process.
-The OTC has partnered with a private company to validate the ICOS ocean data from fixed ocean stations using a wind-powered, fully autonomous ocean drone (Saildrone).
+The ETC and Carbon Portal cooperated with private companies in the development of a specific logger for the automatic datasubmission process.
+The OTC has partnered with Saidrone, a private company to validate the ICOS ocean data from fixed ocean stations using a wind-powered, fully autonomous ocean drone.
 OTC is also engaging instrument suppliers to an inter-comparison campaign to reach a high level of standardisation.
-According to the Impact Assessment report, the industrial partners expect that the influence of ICOS on their market will increase when ICOS starts to publish data measured with their products.
+Ongoing dialogue and competition between companies as well as manufacturers drives for production of even more accurate and improved sensors and measurement instruments.
+In this regard, ICOS' technological readiness and impact also rely on the research and innovation carried out in companies which produce the equipment, such as Picarro, LI-COR, Pro-Oceanus Systems and Vaisala.